glebm/i18n-tasks/README.md

 ### Features and limitations

+`i18n-tasks` uses an AST scanner for `.rb` files, and a regexp-based scanner for other files, such as `.haml`.

 #### Relative keys

-`i18n-tasks` offers partial support for relative keys, such as `t '.title'`.
+`i18n-tasks` offers support for relative keys, such as `t '.title'`.

 ✔ Keys relative to the file path they are used in (see [relative roots configuration](#usage-search)) are supported.